tonyfosterdev/meteorite-nlq/docs/TECHNICAL_DESIGN.md

 ## ⚠️ Limitations ⚠️

 1. This design relies on an LLM with limited testing of prompts.
 Results may be innaccurate.
-2. The Semantic Parsing Layer returns raw SQL that is NOT sanitized against SQL injection attacks.
+2. The Semantic Parsing Service returns raw SQL that is NOT sanitized against SQL injection attacks.
 If this is deployed in production, the following should be considered:
   - Use another LLM to help look for dangerous queries
   - Configure your postgres infrastructure to use readonly access to prevent bad queries from corrupting your data
   - Put strict timeouts and limitations on resource usage
   - **Strongly consider building intent-based interpreting of English queries to map back to predefined, safe queries, this is the safest approach but requires more testing.**
+3. There are currently no boundaries on how much data can be returned.
+We should use paging for this.